KnowledgeForwardSolutions/CheckDigits.Net/README.md

 To validate unformatted root+version ISAN values, use the Validate method.
 The Validate method only checks 26 character unformatted ISAN root+version values.
-(To check 17 character root segment only ISAN values, use the ISO/IEC 7064 MOD 37,36 algorithm directly.)
+(To check 17 character root/episode only ISAN values, use the ISO/IEC 7064 MOD 37,36
+algorithm directly.)

-To validate formatted ISAN values, either root segment only or root+version values, use the ValidateFormatted method.
+To validate formatted ISAN values, either root/episode values or root/episode/version values, use the ValidateFormatted method.
 The ValidateFormatted method will check both the format of the value ("ISAN " prefix plus dash characters that separate the value into 4 character groups) and the check character(s) in the value.

-An example formatted root segment ISAN value is ISAN 0000-0000-C36D-002B-K. And example formatted root+version ISAN value is ISAN 0000-0000-C36D-002B-K-0000-0000-E.
+An example formatted root/episode ISAN value is ISAN 0000-0000-C36D-002B-K. An example formatted root/episode/version ISAN value is ISAN 0000-0000-C36D-002B-K-0000-0000-E.

 #### Details